 - Freshly ground black pepper to taste

 - Place oil, vinegar, and mustard in a small bowl.

 - In a large mixing bowl, place romaine hearts, lettuce and parsley leaves.
 Use a vegetable chopper or kitchen scissors to chop greens.

 - Place a bed of greens in each of four bowls or plates.
 Top with chickpeas, tomatoes, cucumber pieces, onion pieces, shallot pieces, olives, peppers, and eggs.

 - Season with pepper, as desired; drizzle with salad dressing.

 - Top with Parmesan, if desired.

 I’d love to hear from you!
 Let me know how you’re enjoying this boiled eggs with vegetables salad.
 What other ingredients do you enjoy putting in a veggie salad?
-What do you like about the boiled eggs and vegetables combination?

 What are your favorite green salad ideas, entree salads, and side salads?
 Tell me about your favorite vegetarian recipes and salad recipes!